agiratech/best-practices/Blockchain/Solidity.md

 Funder funders;
 ```
+NOTE:

-As shown in above example we can use struct datatype to store large data.
+- As shown in above example we can use struct datatype to store large data.
 Even array and mappings can be stored inside a struct.

 ### Mapping